What Does the Fingbox DigitalFence do?

 - Known Devices: a summary of the filtered devices that Fingbox has seen before and have reappeared during the set time.

 - Anonymized Devices: a summary of the devices discovered within the set filters that didn’t connect to a network and therefore haven’t revealed their real MAC address.

 How to Filter Your DigitalFence Search

 The key to getting the best use out of the DigitalFence is selecting the right filters for what you need.
-In the explanations below, we will use the use case of trying to know when your new dog walker turned up.
+See below the filter options:

 This filter allows you to see either ALL the devices that have been within range of your Fingbox, or just the new ones that have appeared.
-If you know your dog walker has never been to your house before you can filter to just see new devices.
+If you know somebody has never been to your house before you can filter to just see new devices.

-To use this filter click on the blue ALL tab above the graph in the DigitalFence dashboard and select NEW.
+To use this filter click on the ‘Type’ tab on the DigitalFence dashboard and select your preference.

-This filter allows you to select a date range that you would like to look within.
-Say you knew your dog walker was due to come earlier that day you can select to only see devices from that day.
+This filter allows you to select a a time and date range that you would like to look within.
+Say you knew somebody was due to come earlier on a certain day, you can select to only see devices from that day.

 This filter allows you to set an estimated physical range from the Fingbox.
 The DigitalFence is able to detect the signal strength of the WiFi-enabled devices – the signal strength is usually an indicator of the distance that device is from your Fingbox.
 If your Fingbox is near your front door and you know only your dog walker and postman would approach the door during the day, you could set the range of the DigitalFence to Very Near.
 This would allow you to only see the devices that came near to your front door.